coq/coq/doc/sphinx/language/cic.rst

 check that the definition is “guarded”.
 A precise analysis of this notion can be found in :cite:`Gim94`.
 The first stage is to precise on which argument the fixpoint will be decreasing.
-The type of this argument should be an inductive definition.
+The type of this argument should be an inductive type.
 For doing this, the syntax of fixpoints is extended and becomes

 .. math::